JoyJoy Docs

 After onboarding, set up AI tool integration if you use one:

-joy ai setup
+joy ai init

 Creating Items